protyposis/jscrambler-webpack-chunks/README.md

  * `npm install`
  * copy `jscrambler.config.js.example` to `jscrambler.config.js` and fill in API credentials and application Id
  * run `npm start`
- * open console in browser, check logged modules and observe that not all names are scrambled
+ * open console in browser (Chrome or Firefox), check logged modules and observe that not all names are scrambled